 Studio photographers will appreciate that the Panasonic GH5 (unlike the XSi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
+Both the XSi and the GH5 have been discontinued, but can regularly be found used on ebay.
+The XSi was replaced by the Canon T1i, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XSi and the Panasonic GH5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.